tamoshius/example-vue-project/README.md

 }
 ```

-Of course if this file gets to big, you can break it up into different supporting files: `_forms.scss`, `_blah-blah.scss`, etc. And import each of them as you do with the bootstrap and font files.
+Of course if this file gets too big, you can break it up into different supporting files: `_forms.scss`, `_blah-blah.scss`, etc. And import each of them as you do with the bootstrap and font files.

 ## Run the Dev Server